 - Turnabout Samurai (Ace Attorney): The victim was actually the one with the motive, not the killer.
 It was a case of self-defence.

 - Turnabout Big Top (Justice For All): The killer was the most sympathetic figure in the entire case, and the only one in the series to actually feel legitimate guilt over what they've done.
 Rather than having an over-the-top villainous breakdown, he just bursts into tears.
 You feel pretty heartless for pursuing him.

 - The Stolen Turnabout (Trials and Tribulations): Congratulations!
 You've managed to prove your client was somewhere else when the theft occured, and implicated someone else.
 Unfortunately, that places him at the scene of a murder at the exact time it was commited, and you've just given the real killer a perfect alibi!
 Needless to say, that was his plan all along.

-- Nine Hours, Nine Persons, Nine Doors: Unlike many visual novels, the narration is third-person, not first-person.
+- Nine Hours, Nine Persons, Nine Doors, unlike many visual novels, is narrated in third-person, not first-person.
 Turns out, it is a first-person narration.
 From another one of the players.
 In the past.

-- A Dark Room toys with you a lot, and just as you're getting used to it, you begin to find the evidence that you're not human at all.
+- A Dark Room toys with you a lot and just as you're getting used to it, you begin to find evidence that you're not human at all.
 You're a survivor from an alien invasion fleet.
 Those soldiers attacking you are the good guys.

 - From the archives of the SCP Foundation is SCP-1633, a PC game that starts off as a normal game but uses "tactical heuristic algorithms" to adapt to the players tactics and eventually the player themselves.
 For example they were able to trigger an epileptic seizure in a photosensitive epileptic player by using "dayflash" spells against the player's character in a stroboscopic pattern.